 The data rubrics below reflect the requirement that for teachers of ELA and Math in grades 4-8, half of their student growth score must be based on the M-STEP.
 In addition, WWPS believes that teachers who do not teach ELA or Math still play a significant role in a student's success on these assessments.
-Therefore, these teachers should be evaluated, in part, by measuring student growth on the M-STEP, SAT and/or NWEA.
+Therefore, these teachers should be evaluated, in part, by measuring student growth on the M-STEP and NWEA in these subject areas.